connecticut-digital-services/digital-service/src/content/work/work-website-improvements-department-of-motor-vehicles.md

 date: 2019-12-10T14:22:15.698Z
 image: /img/screen-shot-2019-12-12-at-9.21.27-am.png
 excerpt: >-
-  We made improvements to the DMV website to provide a better experience for customers.
+  We helped make critical improvements to the DMV website to provide a better experience for customers.
 ---
 ## Challenge